The Bunker Diary: Summary

 I can't believe I fell for it.

 It was still dark when I woke up this morning.

 As soon as my eyes opened I knew where I was.

 A low-ceilinged rectangular building made entirely of whitewashed concrete.

 There are six little rooms along the main corridor.

 There are no windows.
 No doors.
 The elevator is the only way in or out.

 What's he going to do to me?

 What am I going to do?

 People are really quite simple, and they have simple needs.
 Food, water, light, space, privacy.
 Maybe a small measure of dignity.
 A bit of freedom.
-What happens when someone simply takes all that away?

-From the back cover of the bookSix people, all from different backgrounds mysteriously find themselves in an underground bunker where there are no windows and no way to escape but the elevator that brought them there.
+What happens when someone simply takes all that away?Six people, all from different backgrounds mysteriously find themselves in an underground bunker where there are no windows and no way to escape but the elevator that brought them there.
 The book is the diary that the main character, Linus Weems, keeps in his time trapped in the bunker.
-In his diary, we witness the arrival of the other "inmates", their struggles and their fight to figure out where they are and most importantly- to escape.
-At the end of the story, Linus dies.
+In his diary, we witness the arrival of the other "inmates", their struggles, and their fight to figure out where they are.

 Plot

-This part contains spoilers for the book The Bunker Diary.
-Read with caution.

 Teenager Linus Weems wakes up in an underground bunker, having been drugged with chloroform and kidnapped by a stranger.
 Although Linus is from a wealthy family, since the death of his mother and subsequent arguments with his father, he had run away from school and been living on the streets.
 A stranger was able to kidnap Linus by posing as a blind man needing assistance.
 As Linus adjusts to his new surroundings, he finds that the bunker has a kitchen, bathroom and six small bedrooms, but there are also cameras and microphones so that 'the man upstairs' (as Linus calls the kidnapper) can watch his every move.

 Soon after Linus's arrival, other kidnap victims start being brought down through a lift – the lift being the means by which the kidnapper communicates.
 The first to arrive is nine-year-old Jenny, who forms a close bond with Linus.
 Jenny successfully convinces the kidnapper to send down food by presenting a polite, handwritten note to 'Him' via a message in the lift.
 Other kidnap victims arrive: Anja is a woman in her twenties; Bird is an older businessman; Fred is an addict; Russell is an elderly man with a brain tumor.
 The group quickly learn that any attempt at escape results in 'punishments' from the kidnapper, such as deafening noise being played, being knocked out with gas and food deliveries stopping or being poisoned.
 At one point, the kidnapper sends down vodka and drugs, presumably to stop the group from trying to work together effectively.
 Linus tries to convince everyone to continue co-operating, but his efforts are merely met with hostility and complaints from some of the group.